networknt/light-doc/content/en/tutorial/security/ca-certificate.md

 Import command completed:  1 entries successfully imported, 0 entries failed or cancelled
 ```

-For demo purpose, I am using `password` as password for both keystore and private key.
+For demo purposes, I am using `password` as password for both keystore and private key.

 By using the following command line you can change the private key password.